 Industrial sponsored research is undertaken by university personnel and students to address a problem, issue or need that has been identified by the sponsor.
 Projects may involve basic or applied research and are aimed at discovery and interpretation of facts, development of new analytical and experimental protocols or practical application of new theories, analysis, data gathering and experiments.

 A sponsor is always provided with prompt notice of any invention and receives the first option to license such invention for its own commercial purposes.
-NDSU would retain its right to publish the results of the research project and would maintain its right to utilize the invention for teaching and research purposes.
+NDSU would retain the right to publish the results of the research project and utilize the invention for teaching and research purposes.

-Although an industrial sponsor desires an outcome that benefits its business, however NDSU cannot guarantee a specific outcome or results of any research project.
+Although an industrial sponsor may desire a specific outcome that benefits its operations, NDSU cannot guarantee a specific outcome or warranty the results of any research project.

 Industrial Consortiums at NDSU include:

 The Testing Services Agreement is a non-negotiable contract used for measuring, testing or fabricating company-owned materials.
-Ownership of the testing results and any inventions which involve the use of, composition of, or improvement to company-provided materials or information, or a derivative, analogue thereof will be owned by the Company.
+Ownership of the testing results and any inventions which involve the use of, composition of, or improvement to company-provided materials or information, or a derivative, analogue thereof will be owned by the company.
 NDSU publication rights are limited to only new scientific findings.
-Because the Testing Services Agreement was developed for a very specific use, assigns IP to the sponsor, and contains publication restrictions, an Investigator Agreement is required to be submitted with all internal routing forms for Testing Services projects.
+An investigator must agree to the use of the TSA and is required to be submitted an Investigator Agreement (Investigator Agreement) with all internal routing forms for Testing Services projects.
 The Investigator Agreement addresses Conflict of Interest, publication and intellectual property issues associated with service activities.